 - It allows you to bring readers back to your blog whenever you’re publishing a new post.

 - Having a list also allows you to grow your social media reach by inviting readers to connect with you on said social media properties.

 - Last but not least, staying in touch regularly via email gives you a chance to build a relationship with your audience.
 It’s at that point that it makes sense to make offers for products and services and make some money from your blog posts and emails.

 I hope this inspires you to give building a list for your blog a try.

-I have a lot more to share on the topic of blogging and would love to email you with more tips and strategies on a regular basis.
+I have a lot more to share on the topic of blogging and how to write blog posts and would love to email you with more tips and strategies on a regular basis.
 Just enter your name and email below and we’ll get started right away.
-As a thank you, I’ll even send you my guide to .attracting your first 1000 subscribers in just 30 days
+As a thank you, I’ll even send you my guide to attracting your first 1000 subscribers in just 30 days